WHAT YOU'LL FIND HERE

 The Cairngorms National Park, in the Scottish Highlands, is the largest national park in the UK, and is twice the size of Luxembourg!
 The Cairngorms are home to 4 of the 5 largest mountains in the UK, and over a quarter of Scotland’s forest.
 There are a huge number of location options for your elopement in the Cairngorms and this is our top recommendation for outdoors loving couples.

 We hope that this list of locations and our 13-step guide to eloping in Scotland has helped give you some ideas.
-For more information check out our elopement experience page and our UK elopement package page.
+For more information check out our elopement experience page and our Scotland elopement packages page.

-We’re Oli and Steph Photography and we are Scotland wedding and elopement photographers and we love nothing more than adventuring with like-minded couples in the mountains, and the forests and the beaches and… you get the idea!
-If you’re ready to talk more about eloping then get in touch and we can chat about your perfect elopement experience.
+We’re Oli and Steph Photography, we live on the Isle of Skye and we are Scotland elopement photographers who love nothing more than adventuring with like-minded couples in the mountains, and the forests and the beaches and… you get the idea!
+If you’re ready to talk more about eloping then get in touch and we can chat about your perfect Scotland elopement experience.